-Example 1: Employee A has been hired to work for 5 days per week for 16 weeks:
+Julie has been hired for five days per week for 16 weeks:

-Example 2: Employee B has been employed to work for three days per week for 6 weeks:
+Kim has been hired three days per week for six weeks: